Cinnamomum tonkinense

 What's the taxonomical classification of Cinnamomum tonkinense?

 Cinnamomum tonkinense belongs to the kingdom Plantae and is classified within the phylum Streptophyta.
-As a member of the class Equisetopsida and the subclass Magnoliidae, it follows the evolutionary lineage of the order Laurales.
-This plant is further categorized under the family Lauraceae, falling into the genus Cinnamomum, and is specifically identified by its species designation, tonkinense.
+As a member of the class Equisetopsida and the subclass Magnoliidae, it follows a taxonomic lineage that places it in the order Laurales.
+It is further categorized under the family Lauraceae, which defines its botanical relationships.
+Ultimately, the plant is identified by its genus, Cinnamomum, and its specific epithet, tonkinense.

 Taxonomic Rank Classification